xayahrainie4793/minimal-elements-of-the-prime-numbers/README.md

 base *b* = 4:

-* 1{0}1: https://oeis.org/A222008 (corresponding primes), https://oeis.org/A019434 (corresponding primes, with an additional prime 3), https://oeis.org/A092506 (corresponding primes, with additional primes 2 and 3)
+* 1{0}1: https://oeis.org/A222008 (corresponding primes), https://oeis.org/A019434 (corresponding primes, with an additional prime 3), https://oeis.org/A092506 (corresponding primes, with two additional primes 2 and 3)
 * 1{0}3: https://oeis.org/A089437, https://oeis.org/A228026 (corresponding primes)
 * {1}3: https://oeis.org/A261539
 * 1{3}: https://oeis.org/A146768, https://oeis.org/A000668 (corresponding primes, with an additional prime 3)